sign up for my newsletter

 Volume 2 (24mb)

-Here are the Reich videos:
+Here is the Reich video:

-3 comments | Post comment
+7 comments | Post comment

 Birds in Arlington

-Posted on 01 January 2009
+Posted on Thursday, January 1, 2009

 My first performance of the new year takes place, alas, without me - the National Opera Association are performing extracts from my opera A Bird in Your Ear in Arlington, Virginia on the 9th Jan, as part of the finals for their new opera competition.
 It's a great shame I won't be able to make it, but I'm grateful to all involved, and I wish them all the very best for the performance.